Cloudflare’s Email Routing for Generating Unlimited Email Alias with Conditional Rules

 logAction("DROPPED", `No forward keyword match: ${matchedRule.description}`, {

-from, to, subject,
+from, to, subject, messageId,

-requiredKeywords: matchedRule.forwardKeywords
+requiredKeywords: matchedRule.forwardKeywords,

 });